-Contribution.
+Contributions.
 The contributions of our work are summarized as follows:

-- We present an interesting new model that captures the idea of the uncertainty of the network state by defining appropriate user-specific payoff functions. - We propose polynomial-time algorithms for computing some special cases of pure Nash equilibria and we demonstrate that the counter-example presented in [17] showing that pure Nash equilibria do not exist in the general case does not apply in our model.
+- We present an interesting new model that captures the idea of the uncertainty of the network state by defining appropriate user-specific payoff functions. - We propose polynomial-time algorithms for computing some special cases of pure Nash equilibria and we demonstrate that the counter-example presented in [16], showing that pure Nash equilibria do not exist in the general case, does not apply in our model.
 Thus, we identify an interesting open problem in this area, that of existence of pure Nash equilibria in the general case. - We identify and employ two different expressions for the social cost and the associated notions for the price of anarchy.
 We obtain upper bounds for the latter in the general case and for special instances. - We compute the fully mixed Nash equilibrium and show that when it exists it is unique.
-Also we show that for certain instances of the game all fully mixed Nash equilibria assign all links to all users equiprobably. - Finally, we prove that the fully mixed Nash equilibrium maximizes the social welfare.
+Also we show that for certain instances of the game fully mixed Nash equilibria assign all links to all users equiprobably. - Finally, we verify the fully-mixed NE conjecture in our model, by proving that the fully mixed Nash equilibrium maximizes the social welfare.

 Document Structure.
 The paper is organized as follows.
-In Section 2 we introduce our model.
-In Section 3 we consider questions of existence and computation of pure Nash equilibria for special cases of our model and we state our conjecture for the existence of pure Nash equilibria in the general case.
-In Section 4 we study fully mixed Nash equilibria and we give some upper bounds for the coordination ratio.
-Finally, some of the omitted proofs can be found in [9].
+In Section 2, we introduce our model.
+In Section 3, we consider questions of existence and computation of pure Nash equilibria for special cases of our model and we state our conjecture for the existence of pure Nash equilibria in the general case.
+In Section 4, we study fully mixed Nash equilibria and we give some upper bounds for the coordination ratio.
+Finally, we conclude in Section 5.

-2. Model and Definitions
+2 Model and Definitions